shivkaraman/Placement-Resources/README.md

 This is something that the interviewer will not expect much from you.
 But you must have at least a basic understanding of it.
 You should be in a position to at least give some answer instead of saying I don't Know.
 Refer to the pdf that I have in the root folder.

 ---
-## Download and extract files if the preview is not available
+## Download the whole repository and extract files if file preview is unavailable.